Aliases for TNFAIP3 Gene

 GeneCards Summary for TNFAIP3 Gene

 TNFAIP3 (TNF Alpha Induced Protein 3) is a Protein Coding gene.
 Diseases associated with TNFAIP3 include Autoinflammatory Syndrome, Familial, Behcet-Like and Iridocyclitis.
-Among its related pathways are Metabolism of proteins and Innate Immune System.
+Among its related pathways are NF-kappa B signaling pathway and Toll-like Receptor Signaling Pathway.
 Gene Ontology (GO) annotations related to this gene include ligase activity and thiol-dependent ubiquitin-specific protease activity.
 An important paralog of this gene is OTUD7B.

 UniProtKB/Swiss-Prot for TNFAIP3 Gene